con-web-adipp/Tesseract4Analyze/README.md

 }
 ```

-This configuration would now contain the language packages German, English, French, Italian, Portuguese and Spanish.
-The language packs themselves can be found at:
+This configuration now contains the language packages German, English, French, Italian, Portuguese and Spanish.

+The language packs themselves can be found at
 ```
 C:\ProgramData\Griffeye Technologies\Griffeye Analyze\Data\Plugins\Tesseract4Analyze\tessdata-fast\
 ```

-and follow the naming convention [country code].traineddata, e.g. deu.traineddata for the German language package.
+They follow the naming convention [country code].traineddata, e.g. deu.traineddata for the German language package.

-The font packages can be found under
+The font packages can be found at
 ```
 C:\ProgramData\Griffeye Technologies\Griffeye Analyze\Data\Plugins\Tesseract4Analyze\tessdata-fast\scripts\
 ```
-and are called, for example, Cyrillic.traineddata.
+and have another naming convention: [script name].traineddata, for example: Cyrillic.traineddata.

-It is possible to use fonts and language packages at the same time:
+It is possible to use both scripts and language packages for detection:

 ```json
 {